 Why is Dozza a hidden treasure?

-Well, in a few km you have a permanent street art museum to visit day and night, a well-preserved castle that also hosts the local wine promotion board headquarter in its basement.
+Well, in a few km you have a permanent street art museum to visit day and night, a well-preserved castle that also hosts a winery in its basement.

 Not enough?
 Ok, food is great too.
 Come in to read more.